move-coop/parsons/docs/newmode.rst

 `New/Mode <https://www.newmode.net/>`_ is a multi-channel advocacy and civic engagement platform for organizations and campaigns.

-The methods in this class return either individual items as dictionaries or lists of items as Parsons ``Table`` objects.

 The class includes methods for fetching tools, actions, targets, campaigns, organizations, services, and outreaches.
 There are also methods for looking up targets and running actions given a ``tool_id``.

+Most methods in this class return either individual items as dictionaries or lists of items as Parsons ``Table`` objects.

 .. note::
   Authentication